Don't Worry 'bout a Thing (SHeDAISY song)

-"Don't Worry 'bout a Thing" is a song written by Kristyn Osborn and Jason Deere, recorded by American country music group SHeDAISY.
-It was released in January 2005 as the third and final single from their album Sweet Right Here.
-The song was the fourth and final Top Ten hit of the group's career, reaching a peak of number 7 on the U.S. Billboard Hot Country Songs charts.
+"Don't Worry 'bout a Thing" is a song recorded by American country music trio SHeDAISY.
+The song was written by member Kristyn Osborn and songwriter Jason Deere, and was produced by SHeDAISY and Dann Huff.
+The song was released on January 24, 2005, through Lyric Street Records as the third and final single from their fourth studio album Sweet Right Here (2004).

+Receiving positive reviews, "Don't Worry 'bout a Thing" became SHeDAISY's fourth and final top ten hit on the Hot Country Songs chart, peaking at number seven.

 Content

 The song asks the listener if they have ever experienced any of a series of unfortunate events, some general (“Ever lost your luggage, your marbles your house?”) and some specific to those in the music industry (“Ever been accused of murder on Music Row?”), in the verses; the chorus goes on to explain that such predicaments are a part of life and not to worry about them.

 Critical reception

 Allmusic critic Johnny Loftus described the song as being one of the standout tracks on Sweet Right Here.
 In his review, he said that the three members of SHeDAISY "take the song's message to heart, loosening up and having a good time… 'blah blah blah'-ing their way through the pre-chorus".